microsoft/Power-CAT-Copilot-Studio-Kit/ENABLE-AUTHENTICATION.md

 1. Save

 > [!NOTE]
-> If you are planning to test Copilots using Sharepoint as their knowledge source, you need to add Files.Read.All and Sites.Read.All delegated API permissions to your application.
+> If you are planning to test Copilots using SharePoint as their knowledge source, you need to add Files.Read.All and Sites.Read.All delegated API permissions to your application.
 Remember to specify the same scopes in Copilot Studio as described [here](https://learn.microsoft.com/microsoft-copilot-studio/nlu-generative-answers-sharepoint-onedrive#advanced-authentication-scenarios).